michaelsballoni/nodelinkdb/README.md

 int64_t typeStringId;
 std::optional<std::wstring> payload;
 ```
-Every link has an autonumbered primary key, the node the link comes from, the node the link goes to, what type of link this is (think "resolved by" from Jira), and a payload like node has.\
+Every link has
+an autonumbered primary key,
+the ID of node the link comes from,
+the ID of node the link goes to,
+what type of link this is (think "resolved by" from Jira),
+and a payload, like node has.\
+\
 There is no null link.

 #### Strings
-As you gather, there's a string table with all unique strings in the system, and nldb leans hard on this string table for every identifier in the system.\
+As you gather, there's a string table with all unique strings in the system,
+and nldb leans hard on this string table for every identifier in the system.\
 Only payloads cause string storage in the DB outside the string table.
 ```c++
 int64_t get_id(db& db, const std::wstring& str);